StevenClontz/mahavier-product-partial/slides.md

 # Counting the Uncountable
 ### or, How I Learned to Stop Worrying and Love Elementary Submodels

+**Spring Topology and Dynamics Conference 2022**

 Steven Clontz | University of South Alabama

-Spring Topology and Dynamics Conference 2022

 Joint work with Will Brian | Slides at [clontz.org](https://clontz.org)